 The COVID-19 pandemic has resulted, and is expected to continue to result, in significant economic disruption, and has adversely affected and will likely continue to adversely affect our business.
-As of the date of this report, significant uncertainty continues to exist concerning the magnitude of the impact and duration of the COVID-19 pandemic.
 We are actively monitoring the situation and are taking those actions that may be required by federal, state or local authorities or that we determine are in the best interests of our patients, investigators, employees and stockholders.
-While we are unable to determine or predict the nature, duration or scope of the overall impact that the COVID-19 pandemic will have on our business and business prospects and our financial condition, we believe that it is important to share where our company stands today, how our response to COVID-19 is progressing, and how our operations and financial condition may change as the fight against COVID-19 progresses.
+While we are unable to determine or predict with certainty the nature, duration or scope of the overall impact that the COVID-19 pandemic will have on our business and business prospects and our financial condition in the future, we believe that it is important to share where our company stands today, how our response to COVID-19 is progressing, and how our operations and financial condition may change as the fight against COVID-19 progresses.

 In March 2020, in light of worsening conditions as a result of the pandemic, we implemented a number of safety related initiatives among our employees, including a travel ban and a work from home policy for all employees.
 This included our customer-facing employees, who began working remotely and utilizing telephone and web-based technologies to provide support to patients and their healthcare providers.
-Since many healthcare providers were delaying seeing patients other than those affected by COVID-19, we believe that this has delayed the diagnosis of new LEMS patients and their initiating therapy, which has slowed our efforts to locate new patients who could benefit from our therapy.
-However, as of the date of this report, we believe that some healthcare providers are beginning to again see patients and sales representatives face-to-face, and, although we cannot determine with certainty, we are hopeful that over time the impact of this aspect of the COVID-19 pandemic will lessen.
+We believe that because many healthcare providers have delayed seeing patients other than those affected by COVID-19, we believe that this has delayed the diagnosis of new LEMS patients and their initiating therapy, which has slowed our efforts to locate new patients who could benefit from our therapy.
+However, as of the date of this report, we believe that some healthcare providers are beginning to again see patients and sales representatives face-to-face, and, although we cannot determine with certainty, we are hopeful that over time the impact of this aspect of the COVID-19 pandemic on our business will lessen.

-Our Firdapse[®] supply chain remains robust and thus far we have observed no disruptions in the production of Firdapse[®].
-We reiterate that we are committed to providing patients with the ability to obtain an uninterrupted supply of Firdapse[®], and we believe that we have an adequate supply of Firdapse[®] to address patients' needs through at least June 2021.
+Our Firdapse® supply chain remains robust and thus far we have observed no disruptions in the production of Firdapse®.
+We reiterate that we are committed to providing patients with the ability to obtain an uninterrupted supply of Firdapse®, and we believe that we have an adequate supply of Firdapse® to address patients' needs through at least June 2021.
 Further, we are advised by our U.S. manufacturing partners that they have implemented contingency plans to remain in operation.
-We are committed to meeting our "patients" needs for Firdapse[®] and believe that our supply chain will remain solid and uninterrupted through the COVID-19 outbreak and beyond.
+We are committed to meeting our "patients" needs for Firdapse® and believe that our supply chain will continue to remain solid and uninterrupted through the COVID-19 outbreak and beyond.
 Further, the COVID-19 pandemic delayed our closing out of trial sites and data-collection from our MuSK-MG study, which delayed our ability to report on the top-line results from this trial until August 2020.
 It has also delayed completion of our SMA Type 3 proof-of-concept study.